Step One For Creating A Killer Fashion Portfolio

 After reviewing my own body of work I have decided to concentrate on adding a new collection of sweaters.
-For those of you who do not know me I am currently a senior menswear designer specializing in cut & sew knits and sweaters.
+For those of you who do not know me, I am currently a senior menswear designer specializing in cut & sew knits and sweaters.
 My current fashion portfolio has one completed category specific menswear sweater collection.
 It also includes two full collections that have sweaters sprinkled in as completer pieces.
-For this reason I feel strongly that I need at least one more category specific sweater collection to showcase my expertise and deep knowledge of sweaters.
+For this reason, I feel strongly that I need at least one more category specific sweater collection to showcase my expertise and deep knowledge of sweaters.

-For the purposes of this fashion portfolio challenge I cannot show you any work that I have created with my current employer that has not gone to market yet because this would be an infringement of corporate intellectual property.
-Therefore, I will be mostly creating from scratch, or re-working older pieces in a new way.
+For the purposes of this fashion portfolio challenge, I cannot show you any work that I have created with my current employer that has not gone to market yet because this would be an infringement of corporate intellectual property.
+Therefore, I will be mostly creating from scratch or re-working older pieces in a new way.

 I hope that this challenge will inspire you to follow along and maybe work on your own fashion portfolio.
 I look forward to hearing from you.
 See you in a couple days!

-- Review you current portfolio pages
+- Review your current portfolio pages

 - Ask yourself the above questions